Recommendations for patient's

 Step by step:

-Scheduled 3-4 weeks after starting your medication to monitor your response and adjust the dosage if needed.
+• Scheduled 2 weeks after your proceedure to monitor your response and early pos-operative period.

-Your second follow-up visit is typically recommended around 3 months after starting Ozempic, Mounjaro, or Zepbound to evaluate long-term progress and make any necessary adjustments.
+• Your second follow-up visit is typically recommended around 3 months to evaluate long-term progress and make any necessary adjustments.

 Diet And Nutrition